HugoCornelis/userdocs/tutorial-python-scripting/tutorial-python-scripting.rst

 Scripting with Python
 ---------------------

-An interactive shell is very useful for debugging and testing out commands.
+An interactive shell is very useful for debugging and trying out commands to see how they are used, or to change model parameters on a command line.
 Both the G-shell and the newer SPPy shell will continue to be used for this.
 However, you will typically use a text editor to edit executable scripts written in Python that import the necessary G-3 Python modules.
+First, you will use a text editor to modify your own copy of one of the example scripts and open a console window to run them.
+Then you iterate the process of "edit, run, repeat until done".
+Although the SSPy shell is not intended for this, there are tools that (with some limitations) allow you to load a Python script, interact with it via a command line Python shell, and inspect the Python objects and data structures via a graphical interface.
+One of them is PyWrap, which is normally installed with wxPython.

 The script `simplecell-test.py <figures/simplecell-test.txt>`_ reproduces
 the result above, but allows the inclusion of any available Python modules and the use of any valid Python commands.